jnidzwetzki/jnidzwetzki.github.io/_posts/2023-01-11-tracing-postgresql-locks-with-pg-lock-tracer.md

 ### Execute the Tracer

 In this section, a simple query is traced.
 After the tracer is installed, it can be executed.
-The following command uses the PostgreSQL binary `/home/jan/postgresql-sandbox/bin/REL_14_2_DEBUG/bin/postgres` and observes the process with the ID `327578`.
+The following command uses the PostgreSQL binary `/home/jan/postgresql-sandbox/bin/REL_14_2_DEBUG/bin/postgres` and observes the process with the ID `327578` (the SQL query `SELECT * from pg_backend_pid();` can be used to determine the PID of the PostgreSQL backend process).

 To resolve the used _Object identifiers_ (OIDs) in the lock call, `pg_lock_tracer` can connect to the catalog of the database and get the real names of the tables.
 For example, the OID 3081 is translated into `pg_catalog.pg_extension_name_index`.
 Because every database has its own catalog with OIDs, the OID resolver has to be specified per traced process.
 By using the `--statistics` parameter, statistics about the locks are shown before the tool is terminated.

 ```
 pg_lock_tracer -x /home/jan/postgresql-sandbox/bin/REL_14_2_DEBUG/bin/postgres -p 327578 -r 327578:sql://jan@localhost/test2 --statistics